trushnarabadia/pairs-memory-game/README.md

 # Pairs - Memory Game

-In this project, I'll be creating a classic game that we all so dearly loved when we were children.
-There will be a selection of cards flipped over, and the player needs to select two cards in order to turn them over to see if they match.
+In this project, I'll be creating a single-player version of a classic family card game that we all loved when we were children.
+It's suitable for players of all ages as all it requires is the ability to memorise.

+Things to remember:

+- The selection of cards need to be shuffled and flipped upside-down so the player cannot see the images on the cards.
+- The player needs to select two of the cards to turn them over to check if they match.
 If the cards match, the player earns 2 points and those cards remain facing up.
-If the player selects two cards that do not match, the cards will be turned back around and that turn would end.
+- If the player selects two cards that do not match, the cards will be turned back around and that turn would end.